+The Solenoid magnet has 5 coils.
+Coils 1 through 4 (C1-4) are mounted on a central bobbin and provide the 5Tesla central field.
+Coil 5 (C5) has its own bobbin and its function is to limit the external field surround the magnet to low values so that sensitive Detector elements will function properly.

-Heat is removed from the magnet by conduction through a series of copper strips that are brazed to copper buttons that are in contact with helium in a central annulus channel located in the center of the Solenoid primary coil bobbin (C1-4).
-In steady state the channel is fed liquid helium by a ½” OD thermal syphon tube from the magnet reservoir.
-This liquid is returned to the magnet reservoir in the SST (Solenoid Service Tower) via a 1-1/4” pipe.
+At the center of the C1-4 Bobbin is a helium cooling channel.
+Finned Copper Buttons that are brazed into this channel conduct heat from the coils into helium in the channel.
+Copper strips that are epoxied to each coil are in turn brazed to cooling plates and thos are brazed to the copper buttons and form the path to cool the coils.
+In steady state the channel is fed by a thermal syphon with liquid helium supply from a ½” OD tube from the magnet reservoir.
+The liquid/gas mix is returned to the magnet reservoir in the SST (Solenoid Service Tower) via a 1-1/4” pipe.
 Flow in that pipe is used to cool the intercoil conductor splice joints as well as the conductor splice at the interface between the solenoid and the SST.
-The solenoid and SST heat shields are fed in series and are cooled by boil-off helium from the magnet reservoir.
+The solenoid and SST heat shields are cooled by boil-off helium from the magnet reservoir.
 Make up liquid to the magnet is fed to the annulus channel by EV8612 from the lead reservoir.

 Multiple PID control loops will be described and setup so that the cooldown can be continuous but will not require 24hr staffing for monitoring or manual intervention.
 Interlocks will also be implemented to avoid damaging the magnet due to thermal stresses based on design values received from the magnet vendor Everson Tesla Inc.